 You may decide to purchase a few toys, but this likely will not be very expensive in the least.
-You may end up spending nothing at all on this category.
+You may end up spending nothing at all in this category.

 Total Annual Cost of Owning a Rabbit

-Once all the costs are tallied, a rabbit costs about $600 upon adoption, not including any medical emergency fund or necessary medical care like vaccinations.
+Once all the costs are tallied, a rabbit costs about $600 upon adoption, not including any medical emergency fund or outbreak emergency vaccination savings.
 After that first month, things will be substantially cheaper.

 You will also need to factor in regular veterinary care.
 Again, you should have an emergency fund.
-A regular vet visit should also be factored into your budget, as well as dental care.
+A regular vet visit should also be factored into your budget.